 Alexis Bugnolo runs FromRome, Ordo Militaris, and Scholasticum online.
-The first is meant to be a news site, the second to eventually be a religious order that militarily protects persecuted Christians and the third a university-level academic program.
+The first is meant to be a news site, the second to eventually be a military order protecting persecuted Christians, and the third a university-level academic program.
 However, Alexis is not a brother as he claims.
 All three organizations also have significant issues.

 This piece will define a religious brother, show Bugnolo is not one, look at his reliability as a source, then deal with the three sites individually.

 Defining a Religious Brother

 As my canon law professor emphasized, one is a religious because of vows and community life.
 This is obviously a bit of a summary but is not far from the truth.
 Canons 607.2, 608, and 609.1 provides the best summary:

 607.2.
 A religious institute is a society in which members, according to proper law, pronounce public vows…, and lead a life of brothers or sisters in common. […]